Ryan-Cooley/membrane-transport-simulation-overview/README.md

 ## 🤝 Contributing

 This is a portfolio demonstration project.
-For questions about the technical approach or implementation details, please open an issue or contact the author.
+For questions about the technical approach, please open an issue.
 ---

 ## Limitations